avinayak/avinayak.github.io/_posts/2021-01-09-noise-planets.md

 ![](/uploads/download-28.png)

 OK, not very good.
-The noise at this level is pretty rough. we're going to zoom in to the nose function (by dividing the x,y inputs) and probably use `circle(x ,y ,0.3)` to plot points instead if point function, because I feel it looks way smoother.
+The noise at this level is pretty rough. we're going to zoom in to the nose function (by dividing the `x,y` inputs by some constant value) and probably use `circle(x ,y ,0.3)` to plot points instead if point function, because I feel it looks way smoother.
 Also, I'm adding a `random() > 0.01` condition in the loop so that we get short lines that are not trimmed away by the edge of the circle.

     function draw() {
       if (is_in_circle(x = random(w), y = random(w)))